RoryPoulter/Encryption-Program/README.md

 # Encryption-Program
 Python program used to encrypt and decrypt text and .txt files using a custom cipher.

-The program has 5 functions:
+The program has 6 functions:
 - Encrypting text
 - Decrypting text
 - Validating keys
+- Generating keys
 - Encrypting .txt files
 - Decrypting .txt files